-This report describes updates to the LGBT (lesbian, gay, bisexual and transgender) Global Acceptance Index (GAI), which seeks to measure the relative level of acceptance of LGBT people and issues in each country during a specific time period.
+This report describes updates to the LGBTI (lesbian, gay, bisexual, transgender, and/or intersex) Global Acceptance Index (GAI), which seeks to measure the relative level of acceptance of LGBTI people and issues in each country for a specific time period.

-Globally, the average level of acceptance has increased from 1981.
+Globally, the average level of acceptance has increased since 1980.

-In the past decade, the range of levels of acceptance has increased.
-Levels of acceptance have become more polarized:
+- In the past decade, the range of levels of acceptance has increased.
+Levels of acceptance have become less polarized, yet

-- Levels of acceptance in countries near the global average have stayed relatively stable.
+- Levels of acceptance in countries near the global average have stayed relatively stable, though stable attitudes are also present for countries that have long been more accepting and less accepting.